Pei-Xu/pei-xu.github.io/_pages/about.md

 <div id='about-me' markdown="1">

-I am a postdoctoral researcher at [The Movement Lab](https://tml.stanford.edu/) of Stanford University, working with Prof. [C. Karen Liu](https://tml.stanford.edu/people/karen-liu).
-My research interests include artificial intelligence, computer graphics, and computer vision with a focus on motion planning and reinforcement learning for physics-based character control and embodied agent.
-I am also interested in applying computer science and artificial intelligence techniques to other disciplines, like material science, bioengineering and biomedical engineering.
+I am a Member of Technical Staff at Amazon Frontier AI & Robotics, where I work on humanoid robot control.
+My personal research interests lie at the intersection of artificial intelligence, computer graphics, and computer vision, with a focus on motion planning and reinforcement learning for physics-based character control and embodied agents.
+I am also interested in applying computational and AI methods to interdisciplinary problems in materials science, environmental science, bioengineering, and biomedical engineering.

-Before joining Stanford University, I was a research assistant professor at Clemson University, working at the Big Data Analytics Lab with Prof. [Feng Luo](https://people.computing.clemson.edu/~luofeng/).
-I received my Ph.D. in computer science from Clemson University under the supervision of Prof. [Ioannis Karamouzas](https://www.cs.ucr.edu/~ioannis/).
-Prior to that, I received an M.S. in electrical engineering from University of Minnesota at Twin Cities.
+Previously, I was a postdoctoral researcher at [The Movement Lab](https://tml.stanford.edu/) at Stanford University, where I worked with Prof. [C. Karen Liu](https://tml.stanford.edu/people/karen-liu), and a research assistant professor in the Big Data Analytics Lab at Clemson University, where I worked with Prof. [Feng Luo](https://people.computing.clemson.edu/~luofeng/).
+I received my Ph.D. in computer science from Clemson under the supervision of Prof. [Ioannis Karamouzas](https://www.cs.ucr.edu/~ioannis/), and my M.S. in electrical engineering from the University of Minnesota Twin Cities.

 </div>